 Perform Pre-installation Planning

 How many wired devices does your business have that will need to be connected to your on-site network?
 You’ll need to know all of your wired endpoints, from servers to workstations.
-It’s also important to plan on running twice as many cables as you think you will need.
-While this may sound excessive, it will save on costs and money over time — especially if you need to expand your office or add new workstations in the future.
+It’s also important to plan for the future by running additional cables.
+It's less expensive and avoids disruption to do this during the installation process than when you're already established and working in your office space.

 Before you choose your vendor, there’s a bit of housekeeping you’ll need to do to ensure the cabling process can run as smoothly as possible, including verifying that: